The trivial fiber topology and framed motives over the integers: A1 -locality and rigidity for closed immersions

 Indeed, by \eqref{eq:calFA1representedbyXhZ}, we have

-and commutative squares of the form \eqref{eq:deltaDeltaDeltaF(UhZ)F(UZ)} are in bijection with morphisms $p$ in \eqref{eq:trilift-ICylXhZ}.
+and commutative squares of the form \eqref{eq:deltaDeltaDeltaF(UhZ)F(UZ)} are in bijection with morphisms $p$ in \eqref{eq:diag:trilift-ICylXhZ}.
 Since the left vertical morphism in \eqref{eq:deltaDeltaDeltaF(UhZ)F(UZ)} is a generating cofibration of simplicial sets, the right vertical morphism is a trivial Kan fibration.
-It follows that there is a naturally induced equivalence
+It follows that there is a naturally induced equivalence of simplicial sets